Business process flows overview

 Why use business process flows?

 Business process flows provide a guide for people to get work done.
 They provide a streamlined user experience that leads people through the processes their organization has defined for interactions that need to be advanced to a conclusion of some kind.
 This user experience can be tailored so that people with different security roles can have an experience that best suits the work they do.

 Use business process flows to define a set of steps for people to follow to take them to a desired outcome.
 These steps provide a visual indicator that tells people where they are in the business process.
-Business process flows reduce the need for training because new users don’t have to focus on which entity they should be using.
+Business process flows reduce the need for training because new users don’t have to focus on which table they should be using.
 They can let the process guide them.
 You can configure business process flows to support common sales methodologies that can help your sales groups achieve better results.
 For service groups, business process flows can help new staff get up-to-speed more quickly and avoid mistakes that could result in unsatisfied customers.

 What can business process flows do?